 The exact cause of conduct disorder is not known, but it is believed that a combination of biological, genetic, environmental, psychological, and social factors play a role.

 Biological: Some studies suggest that defects or injuries to certain areas of the brain can lead to behavior disorders.
-In addition, conduct disorder has been linked to particular brain chemicals called neurotransmitters.
-Neurotransmitters help nerve cells in the brain communicate with each other.
-If these chemicals are out of balance or not working properly, messages may not make it through the brain correctly, leading to symptoms.
-Further, many children and teens with conduct disorder also have other mental illnesses, such as attention-deficit/hyperactivity disorder (ADHD), learning disorders, depression, substance abuse, or an anxiety disorder, which may contribute to the conduct disorder.
+Conduct disorder has been linked to particular brain regions involved in regulating behavior, impulse control, and emotion.
+Conduct disorder symptoms may occur if nerve cell circuits along these brain regions do not work properly.
+Further, many children and teens with conduct disorder also have other mental illnesses, such as attention-deficit/hyperactivity disorder (ADHD), learning disorders, depression, substance abuse, or an anxiety disorder, which may contribute to the symptoms of conduct disorder.

 Genetics: Many children and teens with conduct disorder have close family members with mental illnesses, including mood disorders, anxiety disorders, substance use disorders and personality disorders.
-This suggests that a vulnerability to conduct disorder may be inherited.
+This suggests that a vulnerability to conduct disorder may be at least partially inherited.

 Environmental: Factors such as a dysfunctional family life, childhood abuse, traumatic experiences, a family history of substance abuse, and inconsistent discipline by parents may contribute to the development of conduct disorder.